rNLKJA/UoM-DS-2019-2024/README.md

     Protocle and outcome rule:
     - auctioneer starts by asking for extremenly hgih initial value.
     - auctioneer repreadedly lowers the price of the good in small steps.
-    - acution ends when someone makes a bid at the current offer price.
+    - auction ends when someone makes a bid at the current offer price.
     - price paid by winner is the price when their bid was made.

     Can suffer from similar problems to the English auction.